Human trafficking in Senegal

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2023.

-Prosecution
+Prosecution (2008)

 The Government of Senegal demonstrated modest law enforcement efforts to combat trafficking during the last year.
 Senegal prohibits all forms of trafficking through its 2005 Law to Combat Trafficking in Persons and Related Practices and to Protect Victims.
 The law's prescribed penalties of five to 10 years' imprisonment for all forms of trafficking are sufficiently stringent and commensurate with penalties prescribed for rape.
 In December 2007, nine individuals, two of whom were truck drivers from Guinea-Bissau and one of whom was Senegalese, were arrested at the southern border for attempting to traffic 34 boys.
 The suspects are in jail awaiting trial.
 In 2007, a religious teacher was prosecuted and sentenced to four years' imprisonment for beating a talibe to death.
 The Ministry of Tourism activated a police unit to combat sex tourism in Dakar, though a similar unit established in Mbour is not yet operational.
-During the year, the Ministry of the Interior activated the Special Commissariat Against Sex Tourism—which it had established in 2005—in Dakar and Mbour.
+During the year, the Ministry of the Interior activated the Special Commissariat Against Sex Tourism - which it had established in 2005 - in Dakar and Mbour.
 The Ministry of the Interior, through its Bureau of Investigations, works closely with Interpol to monitor immigration and emigration patterns for evidence of trafficking.
 Senegalese police continued to work closely with Bissau-Guinean authorities to repatriate children trafficked for forced begging back to Guinea-Bissau.

-Protection
+Protection (2008)

 The Government of Senegal demonstrated solid efforts to protect trafficking victims over the last year.
 Senegal continued to operate the Ginndi Center, its shelter for destitute children, including trafficking victims.
 In its record keeping, the Center does not specifically track the number of trafficking victims it receives.
 However, the Family Ministry, which funds and operates the Center with help from international donors, has recently begun using an NGO-funded computerized database to track trafficking victims.
 Last year, the center received 917 destitute children, including trafficking victims.
 With international organization assistance, all of these children were reunited with their families in Senegal, Guinea-Bissau, Mali, and The Gambia.
 The government provided 77 of these children with vocational training and 329 with medical care.
 The government also continued to operate its free child protection hotline out of the Ginndi Center.
 The hotline received 66,823 calls last year.
 The government also sometimes refers victims to NGOs for care on an ad hoc basis.
 The government encourages victims to assist in trafficking investigations or prosecutions by permitting closed-door victim testimonies during trafficking prosecutions and by interviewing victims to gather evidence to prosecute traffickers.
 The government provides legal alternatives to the removal of foreign victims to countries where they may face hardship or retribution.
 Trafficking victims have the option of remaining temporarily or permanently in Senegal under the status of resident or refugee.
 Victims are not inappropriately incarcerated or fined for unlawful acts as a direct result of being trafficked.